boulder-on/JPassport/README.md

    - This is a challenge because the code needs to be compiled as a module

 # Release Notes
+- 1.0.0-22
+  - Full 1.0 since Java 22 has gone GA and the foreign function API is now official
+  - Added MemoryBlock as a method argument to pass allocated memory to a foreign function.
+  - An Arena can now be an argument to a method.
+The Arena will be used for allocations during the call.
+In some cases this may be an optimization.
 - 0.7.0-22
   - Support Java 22
   - Added support for arrays of GenericPointer